mono/Embeddinator-4000/docs/ObjC.md

 However, if the "friendly" Equals operator is found, both operator == and operator != will be skipped in generation.

-### DateTime v.s.
-NSDate
+### DateTime vs NSDate

 From [NSDate's](https://developer.apple.com/reference/foundation/nsdate?language=objc) documentation:

 > NSDate objects encapsulate a single point in time, independent of any particular calendrical system or time zone.
 Date objects are immutable, representing an invariant time interval relative to an absolute reference date (00:00:00 UTC on 1 January 2001).

-Due to NSDate reference date, all conversions between it and DateTime must be done in UTC.
+Due to `NSDate` reference date, all conversions between it and `DateTime` must be done in UTC.

 #### DateTime to NSDate